-Teams that are selected to attend the fly-off must confirm their participation by returning the enclosed confirmation form to Team America Headquarters, so that we receive it no later than Friday, April 23, 2010.
-"Alternate" teams will be notified no later than Tuesday, April 27, 2010.
-This will be based on how many spots become available from "primary" teams being unable to confirm their attendance by the deadline.
+Teams that are selected to attend the fly-off must confirm their participation by returning the enclosed confirmation form to Team America Headquarters, so that we receive it no later than Monday, April 23, 2012.
+Alternate teams will be notified by Tuesday, April 24, 2012 if a team has declined their invitation.
+Occasionally a team will drop out after April 24th at this point we will contact alternate teams in the order to see if they would like the spot.

 We ask that any team that attends do so with an adult chaperone, preferably the supervising teacher, and at least one of the students; it is not mandatory that every student team member attend, but the more the better.